Third from a series of product comparison articles

 Swanly pricing options

-The app is available in Jira for $10 per 10 users, or $1.5/user beyond that; bigger teams get more discounts.
+The app is available in Jira for free, for up to 10 users; and beyond that, it's $1.5/user.
+Also, big teams get big discounts.

 Pros in a nutshell - Swanly